-- To provide convenient and safe access and adequate car parking that meets the needs of all future residents and visitors. - To provide access arrangements which do not impact upon the efficient or safe operation of the surrounding road system. - 3.
-(To minimise any adverse impact of vehicular access on the surrounding public domain and neighbouring properties.)
+- To provide convenient and safe access and adequate car parking that meets the needs of all future residents and visitors. - To provide access arrangements which do not impact upon the efficient or safe operation of the surrounding road system. - To minimise any adverse impact of vehicular access on the surrounding public domain and neighbouring properties.

 - a.
-Vehicular access is to be provided in the form of: - A residential entry/exit off Terry Road. - ii.
+Vehicular access is to be provided in the form of: - i.
+A residential entry/exit off Terry Road. - ii.
 A loading dock entry/exit providing access to the residential car park; and - iii.
 A horse-shoe driveway providing ambulance access for the aged care. - b.
 On-site parking is to be provided in accordance with the requirements of Part 9.3 Parking Controls of this DCP. - c.
 On-site parking is to be provided in a basement level located behind the building line.
 At grade car parking can be provided for visitor parking and ambulant bays. - d.
-Housing for Seniors is to be provided in accordance with the State Environmental Planning Policy: Housing for Seniors or People with a Disability 2004 (the Seniors Housing SEPP). - e.
-Car park entry ramps are to be encapsulated within the building and landscape treatment. - f. practicable.
+Housing for Seniors is to be provided in accordance with the State Environmental Planning Policy: Housing for Seniors or People with a Disability 2004 (the Seniors Housing SEPP). - Car park entry ramps are to be encapsulated within the building and landscape treatment. - f. pe number of vehicle access points on the site are to be minimised where practicable.